Shaoxing: Ceremonial rite

 Thereafter, the officiant of the ceremony who is usually the man of the house, lights incense and red candles, hangs golden and silver Taiding made of paper on the left and right candleholders, puts cushions for kneeling on the ground in order, and inserts a Mazhang Stick, which represents Nanchao Shengzhong or Huangshan Xinan into the prepared holder.
 Females are not allowed to be present whilst the sacrifice is underway.
 After tasks are completed, the male members of the family successively kneel down facing the main door and kowtow to the god.
 At that moment there are many taboos.
 For example, the wine should not be poured from a cup, and chopsticks should not fall into the ground.
 Silence is also maintained to avoid taboos.

 When all is prepared, the officiant pours wine for those present.
 They hold their wine cups high as quickly as possible to see the god out.
 Then the officiant burns the Mazhang Stick together with golden and silver Taiding in the courtyard.
 He cuts the tongues from the chicken and goose then throws them on to the roof of the house at the same time and praying to the god to take away the tongues which symbolize possible calamities emanating from the spoken word.
 Finally, the officiant put a cup of wine with tea onto the ashes of Mazhang Stick signifying the end of Zhufu.
 Ancestor worship follows the ceremony and, although similar to Zhufu, differences do exist.
 After worship, the family sits down at tables and eat Fuli together, which they call Sanfu or sharing the blessings.

 As a featured folk custom, Zhufu has been handed down and well protected as part of Shaoxing's cultural heritage.
 It is reputable because of its special origin.
-It was widely popularized by Lu Xun (1881-1936, Shaoxing-born) in his short story Zhufu (祝福), which he named after the sacrificial ceremony.
+It was widely popularized by Lu Xun (1881–1936, Shaoxing-born) in his short story Zhufu (祝福), which he named after the sacrificial ceremony.
 Whilst deeply moved by the ill-fated leading character of the novel, readers get to learn the details of the Zhufu tradition.

+Sports

+The Shaoxing Baseball & Softball Sports Centre is the largest baseball and softball venue in China conforming to international competition standards.
+The stadium was built for the 2022 Asian Games, which hosted the baseball and softball events.

+In September 2024, Shaoxing hosted the 2024 U-23 Baseball World Cup, which was the first international baseball world cup held in mainland China.

+Metro

+Shaoxing has a metro system with 3 operational lines (one branch line), one under construction line and two extension projects.
+It has 61.9 km of total mileage and 43 stations in total.
+Line 1 of the Shaoxing Metro connects the Yuecheng and Keqiao districts with Line 5 of the Hangzhou Metro at its western terminus station Guniangqiao.
+This created a direct metro link between the two cities.
+Phase 2 of the Shaoxing Metro Line 2 will connect the Yuecheng and Shangyu districts.